krb5/krb5/doc/admin/realm_config.rst

     the most often.
 Normally you should list port 88 on each of your KDCs.
 _kerberos._tcp
     This is for contacting any KDC by TCP.
-The MIT KDC by default will not listen on any TCP ports, so unless you've changed the configuration or you're running another KDC implementation, you should leave this unspecified.
-If you do enable TCP support, normally you should use port 88.
+Normally you should use port 88.
+This entry should be omitted if the KDC does not listen on TCP ports, as was the default prior to release 1.13.
 _kerberos-master._udp
     This entry should refer to those KDCs, if any, that will immediately see password changes to the Kerberos database.
 If a